danobi/dxuuu.xyz/src/barebones-website.md

   because I'm not Leo Tolstoy or something and write mountains of material.

 * I'd be lying if I said I didn't draw inspiration for this site from [Dan Luu](https://danluu.com/).
-His writing is pretty good and you should read some.
+His writing is also pretty good and you should read some.